PrithvishSarkar/dsa-coding-notes/README.md

 ## Step-4: Binary Search on Arrays and Matices

 - Recursive Binary Search Calls
-- Lower and Upper Bounds
+- Array's Lower and Upper Bounds
+- Floor and Ceil of an Array